Laying the foundation

 Phase 1: Relief Care

 If you are in pain when you come into our office, the first objective is to help you feel better.
-Treatment will depend on the severity of your problem.
+Treatment will depend on the severity of your complaint.

 Phase 2: Corrective/Restorative Care